explainers-by-googlers/cross-origin-storage/README.md

 ### Use case 1: Large AI models

 Developers working with large AI models can store these models once and access them across multiple web applications.
-By using the COS API, models can be stored under their hashes and retrieved with user consent, minimizing repeated downloads and storage, ensuring file integrity.
+By using the COS API, models can be stored and retrieved based on their hashes, minimizing repeated downloads and storage, ensuring file integrity.
 An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) model [`g-2b-it-gpu-int4.bin`](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin) (1.35&nbsp;GB).
 Another example is Google's [Gemma 1.1 7B](https://huggingface.co/google/gemma-1.1-7b-it) model `gemma-1.1-7b-it` (8.60&nbsp;GB), which can be [run in the browser](https://research.google/blog/unlocking-7b-language-models-in-your-browser-a-deep-dive-with-google-ai-edges-mediapipe/).
 Yet another example is the [`Llama-3.1-70B-Instruct-q3f16_1-MLC`](https://huggingface.co/mlc-ai/Llama-3.1-70B-Instruct-q3f16_1-MLC/tree/main) model (33&nbsp;GB), which [likewise runs in the browser](https://chat.webllm.ai/) (choose the "Llama 3.1 70B Instruct" model in the picker).

 ### Use case 2: Large Wasm modules